-If the proposal receives a favorable recommendation from the Plan Commission, the County Commissioners may adopt, reject, or amend the proposal after giving public notice under IC 5-14-1.5-5 of its intent to consider the proposal at a public meeting.
-If they adopt (as certified) the proposal, it takes effect as other ordinances.
-If the County Commissioners fail to act on the proposal within ninety (90) days after certification by the Plan Commission, the proposal takes effect as if it had been adopted (as certified) ninety (90) days after certification.
-If the County Commissioners reject or amend the proposal, it is returned to the Plan Commission for its consideration, with a written statement of the reasons for the rejection or amendment.
-The Plan Commission then has forty-five (45) days in which to consider the rejection or amendment and report to the County Commissioners in accordance with IC. § 36-7-4-607.
-However, if the proposal receives either an unfavorable recommendation or no recommendation from the Plan Commission, the County Commissioners may still adopt, reject, or amend the proposal.
+If the proposal receives either an unfavorable recommendation or no recommendation from the Plan Commission, the County Commissioners may adopt, reject, or amend the proposal.
 However, they must first give public notice under IC 5-14-1.5-5 of the intention to consider the proposal at that meeting.
-If the County Commissioners adopt the proposal, the ordinance takes effect.
+If the County Commissioners adopt (as certified) the proposal, the ordinance takes effect.
 If the County Commissioners reject the proposal or fail to act on it within ninety (90) days after certification, it is defeated.

-Amending Zoning Maps: The County Commissioners, Common Council, the Plan Commissions of either the County or participating town/municipality, or at least 50% of the affected property owners may initiate a petition to change the Official Zoning Map according to the procedures of IC 36-7-4-602(c) and the rules and procedures of the Plan Commission.
-Each Plan Commission and legislative body have exclusive authority for zoning map amendments within their respective jurisdictions.
+Amending Zoning Maps: The Board of County Commissioners, Common Council, the County Plan Commission, or at least 50% of the affected property owners may initiate a petition to change the Official Zoning Map according to the procedures of IC 36-7-4-602(c), the adopted Plan Commission Rules and Procedures, and the requirements of the County Ordinance.
+Each Plan Commission and legislative body shall have exclusive authority for zoning map amendments within their respective jurisdictions.
 The procedures for plan commission certification, public notice, and the County Commissioners' consideration must be in accordance with Ind.
-Code §§ 36-7-4-603, 604, 605, 608 and 610.
-It is important to know that while plan commissions and county commissioners must follow the statutory procedures for amendments or changes in zoning ordinances, and failure to do so renders the ordinance or change void, the motives of a legislative body, (county commissioners), in making decisions to re-zone or make zoning changes, are irrelevant to the question of whether such decisions are reasonable and relate to the public health, safety, morals or convenience of the general welfare.
+Code §§ 36-7-4-603, 604, 605, 608 and 610.77

+It is important to know that plan commissions and county commissioners must follow the statutory procedures for amendment or change in zoning ordinances and failure to do so renders the ordinance void.
+78 However, the motives of a legislative body, (county commissioners), in making decisions to re-zone or make zoning changes, are irrelevant to the question of whether such decisions are reasonable and relate to the public health, safety, morals or convenience of the general welfare.79

-Board of Commissioners/Plan Commission Member Conflicts of Interest
+County Board of Commissioners/Plan Commission Member Conflicts of Interest